MuhammadAmsal/Data_Encryption_System/README.md

 Decryption: Decrypt previously encrypted data by providing the ciphertext and the key.

 Stored Data: View previously stored encrypted data.
-You can show or hide the key and copy it for future decryption.
+You can show or hide the key and copy it for later use.

-Security Features
+Security Features 🔒
 Password Hashing: User passwords are securely hashed using SHA-256 before storage.

 Login Attempts: Users are restricted to a maximum of 3 failed login attempts.
 After 3 failed attempts, the user will be locked out for a period of time.